The best choice for Joint Replacement

 The knee and hip joint are the major weight-bearing joints in the human body.
 The considerable stress that these joints are subject to during a lifetime often results in extensive wear of the joint surfaces.
 These joint surfaces are covered by a spongy soft tissue called cartilage.
 The cartilage normally serves as a lubricating surface and allows free gliding of the joint surfaces back and forth as one goes about daily activities.
-When the cartilage wears to the point that it no longer adequately covers the underlying bone, significant pain results with activity.
+When the cartilage wears to the point that it no longer adequately covers the underlying bone, significant pain may result.

 Our physicians present seminars to the general public to make people aware of their options.
 These same seminars help family members learn how they can become involved in their loved one’s care.